Meet Dr. Karimi Gituma: Forward San Francisco’s Newest Physician

 Why did you decide to join Forward?

-What has struck you as most different in the care here?
+What has struck you as most different about the care here?

 What's one fun fact about you that our members might not know?